Dera2240006150/ARTI308-Machine-Learning/README.md

 2. Ensure the `advertising.csv` file is in the same directory as the Jupyter Notebook.
 3. Open `02-Logistic Regression Assignment.ipynb` using Jupyter Notebook or JupyterLab.
 4. Run all cells to view the data visualizations and the final model evaluation.

-## Results
-The logistic regression model achieved an overall accuracy of 97% on the testing data split.